Alastair Cribb named dean of the Cummings School - The Tufts Daily

 “I was really impressed by the people I met: the faculty, the staff and the students; there was an obvious pride in the school, of what it’d achieved; and there was also … a really strong sense of innovation and creativity which I found really attractive,” Cribb said.

-Cribb emphasized that he will not approach the deanship with an agenda to make unnecessary changes, but rather will aim to learn about the community’s strengths in order to find room for growth and help them achieve their goals.
+Cribb emphasized that he will not approach the deanship with an agenda to make unnecessary changes but rather will aim to learn about the community’s strengths in order to find room for growth and help it achieve its goals.

 “I don’t believe in making changes just for the sake of making them, but I am happy to make changes if it’s going to make it the school that we want it to,” Cribb said.